Skip to content

 Packages

-server-js-core — Node.js client for your backend.
+server-js-core (Node) or opendoor-partner-sdk-server-ruby (Ruby) — server-side client for your backend.
 Wraps the Opendoor Partnerships API (GraphQL for offers, REST for address autocomplete).
-You set up proxy routes like POST /api/opendoor/v1/offer/create and the SDK handles the rest.
+You set up proxy routes like POST /api/opendoor/v1/offer/create, POST /api/opendoor/v1/offer/pricing, or POST /api/opendoor/v1/offer/products-pricing, and the SDK handles the rest.
+The two server SDKs are designed for parity (same BFF routes and JSON bodies); pick the stack that fits your backend.

 client-js-core — Browser HTTP client.
 Makes typed fetch calls to your backend at /api/opendoor/v1/*.
 No framework dependency — works with React, Vue, or anything else.
 Also defines the OpendoorAppearance theming contract shared across all UI packages.